-SECTION 2 - APPLICATIO N & GENERAL REQUIREMENTS 2.01 Categories of Events Organizing Authorities shall select from one of the following categories and may modify the OSR to suit local conditions 2.01.1 Category 0 MoMu0 Trans-oceanic races, including races which pass through areas in which air or sea temperatures are likely to be less than 5°C (41°F) other than temporarily, where boats must be completely self-sufficient for very extended periods of time, capable of withstanding heavy storms and prepared to meet serious emergencies without the expectation of outside assistance 2.01.2 Category 1 MoMu1 Races of long distance and well offshore, where boats must be completely self-sufficient for extended periods of time, capable of withstanding heavy storms and prepared to meet serious emergencies without the expectation of outside assistance 2.01.3 Category 2 MoMu2 Races of extended duration along or not far removed from shorelines or in large unprotected bays or lakes, where a high degree of self-sufficiency is required of the boats 2.01.4 Category 3 MoMu3 Races across open water, most of which is relatively protected or close to 2 24 5 shorelines.
-NA - NA - A 2.01.5 Category 4 MoMu4 Short races, close to shore in relatively warm or protected waters normally 2.01.6 held in daylight.
-2.01.6 Special Regulations - for Inshore Racing Short races, close to shore in relatively warm and protected waters where adequate shelter and/or effective rescue is available all along the course, 2.01.7 held in daylight only (refer to Appendix B) Special Regulations - for Inshore Dinghy Racing 2.01.7 Short races in boats that may not be self-sufficient, with rescue boats available all along the course, held in daylight only (refer to Appendix C) 2.02 Incident Reporting 2.02 The Organizing Authority of a race will establish whether any incidents occurred, which if reported would be likely to be relevant to evolving the Offshore Special Regulations, the plan review process, or in increasing safety.
+SECTION 2 ION & GENERAL REQUIREMENTS 2.01 Categories of Events 2.01 Organizing Authorities shall select from one of the following categories and may modify the OSR to suit local conditions 2.01.1 Category 0 MoMu0 Trans-oceanic races, including races which pass through areas in which air or sea temperatures are likely to be less than 5°C (41°F) other than temporarily, where boats must be completely self-sufficient for very extended periods of time, capable of withstanding heavy storms and prepared to meet serious emergencies without the expectation of outside assistance 2.01.2 Category 1 MoMu1 Races of long distance and well offshore, where boats must be completely self-sufficient for extended periods of time, capable of withstanding heavy storms and prepared to meet serious emergencies without the expectation of outside assistance 2.01.3 Category 2 MoMu2 Races of extended duration along or not far removed from shorelines or in large unprotected bays or lakes, where a high degree of self-sufficiency is required of the boats 2.01.4 Category 3 MoMu3 Races across open water, most of which is relatively protected or close to shorelines.
+2.01.5 Category 4 MoMu4 Short races, close to shore in relatively warm or protected waters normally held in daylight.
+2.01.6 Special Regulations - for Inshore Racing Short races, close to shore in relatively warm and protected waters where adequate shelter and/or effective rescue is available all along the course, held in daylight only (refer to Appendix B) 2.01.7 Special Regulations - for Inshore Dinghy Racing Short races in boats that may not be self-sufficient, with rescue boats available all along the course, held in daylight only (refer to Appendix C) 2.02 Incident Reporting 2.02 The Organizing Authority of a race will establish whether any incidents occurred, which if reported would be likely to be relevant to evolving the Offshore Special Regulations, the plan review process, or in increasing safety.
 The Organizing Authority will follow any guidelines issued by World Sailing concerning incident reporting.
-2.03 Inspection A boat may be inspected at any time.
-If she fails to comply with the OSR her entry may be rejected or she will be subject to protest 2.04 General Requirements 2.04.1 All equipment required by OSR shall: a) function properly b) be regularly checked, cleaned and serviced c) when not in use be stowed in conditions in which deterioration is minimised d) be readily accessible e) be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
-2.04.2 Heavy items shall be permanently installed or securely fastened
+2.03 Inspection 2.03 A boat may be inspected at any time.
+If she fails to comply with the OSR her entry may be rejected or she will be subject to protest 2.04 General Requirements 2.04.1 All equipment required by OSR shall: a) function properly b) be regularly checked, cleaned and serviced c) if it has an expiry date, it will not have exceeded its expiry date whilst racing d) when not in use be stowed in conditions in which deterioration is minimised e) be readily accessible f) bo of a type, size and canacity suitable and adequate for the intended use and size of the boat.